 Simply put, a cross plot is a set of multiple log measurements.
 For example, this plot is composed of density and neutron logs, with the neutron log expressed in limestone porosity units plotted on the (X axis) and the density log plotted on the (Y axis), with the scale reversed, this plot is traditionally called (N-D) cross plot.
 There are three diagonal lines plotted in this cross plot, each representing a different lithology type: Dolomite, calcite (limestone), and quartz matrix with water filled porosity (Edmundson and Raymer, 1979).

-It was found that lithologies are dolomite and anhydrite in the Shiranish Formation.
-Figure 2.1 shows N-D crossplot chart.
+It was found that lithologies are Limestone and sandstone in the Shiranish Formation (Figure 2.1 shows N-D crossplot chart.